 6. Talk to Yourself

 People need to speak to themselves to manage their emotional reactions to circumstances where they feel fatigued, fear, and self-doubt.
 Then decide what results they wish to have instead of feeling the stress.
 Now they use these responses when they are in a stressful situation.
-They begin to understand that personal development, to stay calm in the workplace, is essential to success.
+They begin to understand that personal development, to stay calm in the workplace, are essential to success.

 7. Acknowledge progress

 Some people pursue their goals by focusing on knowing they have the skills and ability to do the job.
-They expect to know everything right from the beginning and often compare themselves others.
+They expect to know everything right from the beginning and often compare themselves to others.
 If things don’t run properly, doubts will creep in causing anxiety and stress.
 The nervous worry that appears will assist in causing failure.

 Others focus on increasing their ability and acquiring new skills.
 When they compare themselves to others, it’s because they want to improve their abilities and skills.
-Since they accept that mistakes will be made, the stress level goes way down.
+Since they accept that mistakes will be made, their stress level goes way down.
 This shows the distinction between a person who wants to show they are smart and one who wishes to become more intelligent.

-In the end, the question is not whether you’ve reached your goal, but how quickly space is closing, between now and then, that dictates how you feel.
+In the end, the question is not whether you’ve reached your goal, but how quickly space is closing, between now and then, which dictates how you feel.
 Look back at what you’ve achieved and then turn your thoughts to the many challenges the future holds.
 By using some of these approaches to fight against stress and remain calm, things will begin to change in the workplace and other areas.

 Benedict Brychta – MBA student from San Jose, CA. He is a big movie classics fan and love to share his opinion on different thing happening in the spheres of the film industry, marketing and lifestyle.
 You can contact Ben via Twitter